 - How to Identify Your Best Product Feed Optimization Opportunities

-- How to Target Keywords in Google Shopping and Prioritize Your Top-Sellers
+- How to Target Keywords in Google Channel and Prioritize Your Top-Sellers

 - How to Take Advantage of Google’s New Merchant Promotions and Get Your Sales Seen

-- How to Use Google Shopping’s Newest Features
+- How to Use Google Channel’s Newest Features

-1. Winning Google Shopping Starts With Your Product Feed
+1. Winning Google Channel Starts With Your Product Feed

-Popeye had to eat spinach in order to be strong, and you have to set up a product feed before you can be a superhero on Google Shopping.
+Popeye had to eat spinach in order to be strong, and you have to set up a product feed before you can be a superhero on Google Channel.